Kittwyy/When-Fate-Says-No/README.md

 2.  **Start:**
 - Get the "WFSN.zip" from the Releases Tab

-## And here the Direct Downloaded Link for the Lazy
+## And here the Direct Download Link for the Lazy
 ###  [Download - When Fate Say No](https://github.com/Kittwyy/When-Fate-Says-No/releases/download/Pre-Alpha/WFSN.zip)